 Marketing is often more an art, than a science.
 At the same time, it is a quite complex business area, which accumulates dozens of concepts and tools.
 In this post, we gathered ideas on how you can illustrate frequently used marketing concepts.

 Company reviews presentations often contain a section about planned and achieved marketing results.
 You can use plain numbers in tables to show these results or you can do better.
 Illustrate those data and concepts in a more interesting visual way.

 Five commonly used marketing concepts we address here are Content, Deadline, Innovation, Flexibility, and Product

 To bring these concept ideas to life, a good idea is to apply icons and diagrams in the presentation.
 Some of our favorites are below.
-Check icon ideas from flat icons collection – suitable for style-neutral graphics fitting to any presentation style or get informal and go for creative hand drawn symbols.
-Such style is more personal and unique.
+Check icon ideas from flat icons collection – suitable for style-neutral graphics fitting to any presentation style or get informal and go for a creative hand drawn symbols.
+Such a style is more personal and unique.

 Marketing Concept #1: Content

 The very first word that pops into mind is content.
 Every day marketers struggling to deliver relevant and valuable content to their audiences and this war is won by those who can do it in the fastest and most efficient way.

 Depending on the type of content you want to talk about, you may choose the following symbols:

 - general content: communication symbols, such as message, letter and smartphone with a message, search or discovery, laptop, document, input and washing machine, commerce icons, e.g. a suitcase or a box, speech bubble.

 - or be more specific: media data, writing pen and book, present, magnifying glass.